-NASA Dryden Flight Research Center, a civilian tenant organization within the boundaries of Edwards Air Force Base, is on the northwest edge of Rogers Dry Lake, a 44-square-mile area used for aviation research and test operations.
+NASA Armstrong Flight Research Center, a civilian tenant organization within the boundaries of Edwards Air Force Base, is on the northwest edge of Rogers Dry Lake, a 44-square-mile area used for aviation research and test operations.
 An additional 22 square miles of similar smooth clay surface is provided by nearby Rosamond Dry Lake.

 Edwards Air Force Base is located in California's Mojave Desert about 100 miles northeast of Los Angeles.
 The two unique natural resources help make the base a premier flight test facility.

 Rogers Dry Lake is the largest of the two and has been used as the landing site for early Space Shuttle test and operational flights.
 Both lakebeds have been used for emergency and test landings of aircraft for more than 50 years.
 These natural flat surfaces have literally saved hundreds of aircrew lives and aircraft valued at millions of dollars because the lakebeds offer a broad expanse of hardened clay on which to land in emergency situations.

 Rogers Dry Lake has been declared a National Historic Landmark by the National Park Service, U.S. Department of Interior, because of its role in the development of the nation's space program and in the development of aerospace systems.
 The Dryden and Edwards complexes have been developed on the edge of Rogers Dry Lake.
 There are seven "drawn on" runways crisscrossing the surface of Rogers, with the longest extending 7 1/2 miles.

 The main Edwards concrete runway is also located next to Rogers Dry Lake and combining this runway's 15,000 foot length with a 9,000 foot lakebed overrun gives pilots with an inflight emergency one of the longest and safest runways in the world.
 Rosamond Dry Lake is also used for routine flight test and re-search operations and for emergency landings.